-Let’s take a look at that word ‘kindergarten’.
-It is a German word that literally translates to ‘childrens garden’.
+Let’s take a look at the word ‘kindergarten’.
+It is a German word that literally translates to ‘children’s garden’.
 If you’re like me, you might consider that the equivalent of a great place to play!
-Although free play is repeatedly proven to help children acquire and build their resiliency, problem solving abilities, social skills and more, it is increasingly being squeezed out of the kindergarten curriculum by pressures to teach more reading and math.
-Sure it’s important to be proficient in math & reading, but without sufficient soft skills such as resiliency, problem solving abilities, social skills, that academic knowledge becomes irrelevant!
+Although free play is repeatedly proven to help children acquire and build their resiliency, problem-solving abilities, social skills, and more, it is increasingly being squeezed out of the kindergarten curriculum by pressures to teach more reading and math.
+Sure it’s important to be proficient in math & reading, but without sufficient soft skills such as resiliency, problem-solving abilities, social skills, that academic knowledge becomes irrelevant!

 Reuters recently posted an article examining a study that suggests that play actually improves academic performance – Focus On Play In Kindergarten May Improve Grades.
 The study was lead by Clancy Blair of the Steinhardt School of Culture, Education, and Human Development at New York University.
 They used a program called ‘Tools for the Mind’ which involved several elements including “child-directed activities and sociodramatic play”.
 Blair explains further, “The key aspect is children planning what they’re going to do and making a plan for it and executing that plan.
 They’re practicing all the cognitive skills that are important for learning.”

 Play is not trivial, it is not a waste of time.
 It is a crucial component to the comprehensive development of our children and youth.
 Bring back recess, it’s important!!

 Imagine that, play improves academics.
 Yet, we continue to reduce and eliminate recess, extended lunch periods and physical education.
 Add to that the overscheduling that many of us parents are doing to our children in the after-school and evening hours.
 Play opportunities have evaporated for our children in our test saturated educational culture.